abdullin/black-friday/README.md

 This is a black friday experiment code: implementing a subset of warehouse management system with event sourcing.

+This is an implementation of [Trustbit Black Friday Kata](https://github.com/trustbit/bfkata).

 This experiment focuses:

 - event sourcing;